CsatiZoltan/t8code-wiki/Step-5---Store-element-data.md

 Let us now fill the data with something.
 For this, we iterate through all trees and for each tree through all its elements, calling `t8_forest_get_element_in_tree` to get a pointer to the current element.
 Note, that this is the recommended and most performant way.
 An alternative is to iterate over the number of local elements and use `t8_forest_get_element`.
 However, this function needs to perform a binary search for the element and the tree it is in, while `t8_forest_get_element_in_tree` has a constant look up time.
 You should only use `t8_forest_get_element` if you do not know in which tree an element is.

 The reason for the iteration through the trees and then through its elements is, that each tree may have a different element class and therefore also a different way to interpret its elements.
 You used different element classes allrady in [step 1 - Creating a simple coarse mesh](https://github.com/holke/t8code/wiki/Step-1---Creating-a-coarse-mesh#creating-a-simple-coarse-mesh).
 In `t8_eclass.h` you will find all possible element classes (i.e. triangle, tetrahedron, square, etc.).
-You also may remember seeing or even using the eclass_scheme in [step 3 - The adaptation callback](https://github.com/holke/t8code/wiki/Step-3---Adapting-a-forest#the-adaptation-callback) before.
-The eclass_scheme was a parameter of the `t8_forest_adapt_t` callback function.
-In order to be able to handle elements of a tree, we need to get its eclass_scheme.
+You also may remember seeing or even using the `eclass_scheme` in [step 3 - The adaptation callback](https://github.com/holke/t8code/wiki/Step-3---Adapting-a-forest#the-adaptation-callback) before.
+The `eclass_scheme` was a parameter of the `t8_forest_adapt_t` callback function.
+In order to be able to handle elements of a tree, we need to get its `eclass_scheme`.
-The eclass_scheme stores for each element shape, one member of type t8_eclass_scheme_c which provides the necessary functions for this element shape.
+The `eclass_scheme` stores for each element shape, one member of `type t8_eclass_scheme_c` which provides the necessary functions for this element shape.
 We could for example use `t8_element_level` to compute the element's level.
 Finally, we can now fill the first `num_local_elements` entries of our array.

 ### Exchange the data values of the ghost elements

 Until now, each process has computed the data entries for its local elements.
 In order to get the values for the ghost elements, we use `t8_forest_ghost_exchange_data`.
 Calling this function will fill all the ghost entries of our element data array with the value on the process that owns the corresponding element.
 This means that we don't have to iterate over all the elements again. t8code takes care of exchanging the data for us.

-However, we have to do a little preparatory work,  since `t8_forest_ghost_exchange_data` expects an sc_array.
-Therfor we wrap our data array to an sc_array.
+However, we have to do a little preparatory work,  since `t8_forest_ghost_exchange_data` expects an `sc_array`.
+Therfor we wrap our data array to an `sc_array`.

 ```C++
 sc_array_wrapper = sc_array_new_data (element_data, sizeof(struct t8_step5_data_per_element), num_local_elements + num_ghost_elements);